She brought kids joy with her ‘magical’ toys. And hid her own misery until it became unbearable.

 “She was always putting others in front of herself,” says Osborne, the toy-store owner, who has known Bernstein for 30 years.
 “When I needed her I’d email and she’d respond.
 She was physically available.”

 In fact, Bernstein says she purposely designed her schedule to be so overloaded that she’d never have the chance to wallow in bed.
 She was determined to be a model mother, attending to her every child’s every need.
 Even as teenagers, if one of her kids mentioned feeling thirsty, she’d jump up to get them a glass of water.
 But inside, Bernstein was convinced that people only wanted to use her.
 She started hoarding designer clothes and handmade crafts.
-She resumed an old habit of compulsive exercise, “even running in place when seated at the table for a meal or working at my desk,” Bernstein writes in her new memoir, “LifeLines: An Inspirational Journey from Profound Darkness to Radiant Light.”
+She resumed an old habit of compulsive exercise, “even running in place when seated at the table for a meal or working at my desk,” Bernstein writes in her new memoir, “LifeLines: An Inspirational Journey From Profound Darkness to Radiant Light.”
 She didn’t seek therapy; that would mean acknowledging things weren’t perfect.

 Her anxiety was hidden, but not contained; Bernstein began to extend her exacting expectations to her children.
 She recalls worrying, when attending her kids’ sporting events and concerts, that they wouldn’t stand out.
 “It was imperative for them to be the very best athletes, brightest students and most popular of their peer group to ensure my sense of wholeness,” she writes, rather than — as she puts it — “choosing to be average.”